Skip site navigation (1)Skip section navigation (2)

 NAME

-addch, waddch, mvaddch, mvwaddch, echochar, wechochar - add a character
+addch, waddch, mvaddch, mvwaddch, echochar, wechochar - add a curses

-(with attributes) to a curses window, then advance the cursor
+character to a window and advance the cursor

 SYNOPSIS